Skip to main content

 Prosciutto ham slices

-A guide to curing prosciutto at home
+How to make prosciutto at home

 What is curing?

 Curing is the process of adding a mixture of salt, sugar, and nitrite/nitrates to meat, fish, and even vegetables to preserve and infuse flavor and color.
 By drawing the moisture out, the result is a texturized, seasoned, more shelf-stable version of the meat.
-The most common cured meats you’ll find are pork-based favorites like salami, speck, pancetta, and of course, prosciutto.
+The most common cured meats you’ll find are pork-based favorites like salami, speck, pancetta, and prosciutto.

 While not impossible, curing meat at home does take a bit of science and quite a lot of time, but the finished product is worth the effort.
 Why wouldn’t you want to serve a charcuterie board that features your own house-cured prosciutto?
 Try some wild goose pastrami and rival the tame flavors you can buy in stores.
 We’ve put together a great recipe and guide for curing and drying your own prosciutto at home: